+- A valid Florida driver's license including the proper endorsement?

+YES O NO N/A O

+- An annual physical examination which grants medical approval to drive, and valid certificate(s) of course completion for first aid training and pediatric cardiopulmonary resuscitation (CPR) procedures.

+YES () NO () N/A ()

+- 1.5.2 Transportation Log

-YES NO N/A 2.
-An annual physical examination which grants medical approval to drive, and valid certificate(s) of course completion for first aid training and pediatric cardiopulmonary resuscitation (CPR) procedures.
-YES NO N/A A th log m e prer ortation Log ust be maintained for all children being transported in a vehicle or on foot away from and/or to mises of the child care facility.
-The log must be retained on file at the facility for a minimum of ths and available for review by the licensing authority. a.
-Do es the log include: 1.
+A log must be maintained for all children being transported in a vehicle or on foot away from and/or to the premises of the child care facility.
+The log must be retained on file at the facility for a minimum of 12 months and available for review by the licensing authority.

+- a.
+Does the log include: - 1.
 Each child's name?
-YES NO N/A 2.
+YES O NO N/A O - 2.
 The date and time of departure?
-YES NO N/A 3.
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - 3.
 Time of arrival at the destination?
-YES NO N/A 4.
-The signature of the driver (or in the case of travelling on foot, the signature of the child care personnel)?
-YES NO N/A 5.
+YES $\bigcirc$ NO $\bigcirc$ N/A $\bigcirc$ - 4.
+The signature of the driver (or in the case of travelling on foot, the signature of the child care personnel)? - 5.
 The signature of a second child care personnel or person(s) authorized by the provider to verify the transportation log and that all children have arrived safely and left the vehicle (if applicable)?
-YES NO N/A Pı th rior to e date ortation By Foot transportation log must be recorded with each child's name, and time of departure and initialed by child care personnel verifying that all children were ted for and that the log is complete. a.
-Upo on arrival at the destination by foot, does child care personnel: 1.
-Record the date and time the child(ren) arrived at the destination on the transportation log immediately?
-YES NO N/A 2.
+YES ONO N/A O - 1.5.3 Transportation By Foot

+Prior to transporting children by foot, the transportation log must be recorded with each child's name, the date and time of departure and initialed by child care personnel verifying that all children were accounted for and that the log is complete.

+- a.
+Upon arrival at the destination by foot, does child care personnel: - Record the date and time the child(ren) arrived at the destination on the transportation log immediately?
+YES NO N/A O - 2.
 Conduct roll call, record, date and initial verifying that all children were accounted for?
-YES NO N/A b.
-Prio or to leaving that location and immediately upon returning to the facility premises: 1.
-Does the first and second child care personnel sign the log verifying all children are accounted for and log is complete at each destination?
-YES NO N/A C. on arrival at the destination by foot, does a second and different child care personnel witness following: 1.
+YES NO N/A - b.
+Prior to leaving that location and immediately upon returning to the facility premises: - Does the first and second child care personnel sign the log verifying all children are accounted for and log is complete at each destination?
+YES O NO N/A O - c.
+Upon arrival at the destination by foot, does a second and different child care personnel witness the following: - 1.
 Roll call to verify all children are accounted for and that the log is complete?
 YES NO N/A